wilkon/vanity-numbers/README.md

 ## Spring Boot App
 * CORS configured to take requests from port 4200 (Angular default)
 ### Project Setup
-Intellij - open build.gradle as new project
+Spring Boot: Intellij - open build.gradle as new project
+Angular: Any text editor is okay, but I used [Visual Code](https://code.visualstudio.com/).

 ### **Ready to run the Spring Boot Wizardry?**
 Choose one of two methods to run